 Most agents stop at uploading staged photos to the MLS.
 That captures one channel.
 A staged photo set combined with a listing video captures five or more: MLS, Instagram, Facebook, YouTube, and email campaigns.

 Listings with video receive 403% more inquiries than listings without, according to the National Association of Realtors.
 Virtual staging ensures the rooms look their best.
 Video ensures more buyers actually see them.
+Doing both in one tool is what makes the math work at volume.

 Virtual Staging Best Practices